How To Get a CPS Case Closed

 - Not providing adequate treatment for a child with special needs.

 - Exposing the child to dangerous conditions in the home.
 This includes unsafe living situations due to temperature extremes, hazardous objects, drugs, or other environmental conditions.

 The above list covers what is generally considered child abuse or neglect.
-However, these laws vary widely by state.
-To learn more about your state’s laws, you can visit the United States Department of Health and Human Services’ (HHS) child welfare law database.
+However, child welfare laws vary widely by state.

 A judge may be willing to dismiss your case if the allegations made against you do not rise to the level of abuse or neglect.
 An experienced family law attorney can help you if you believe that your case is frivolous and should be dismissed.

 If your living situation is unsafe because of financial problems, you might be able to receive financial assistance.
 You can ask the social worker assigned to your case whether you might be eligible for assistance.
 Families with special needs children might qualify for additional services such as child care and daily living skills training.